Skip to Content

 If you are pregnant, there are other ways to know.
 Some other symptoms are exhaustion, unexpected light abdominal cramps that are shortlived, heightened urge to throw up, increased appetite, headaches and a missing period.

-If you are worried your breast tenderness could be due to pregnancy, it’s best you take a pregnancy test.
+If you are worried your breast tenderness could be due to pregnancy, it’s best you take a pregnancy test after your period is late or at least three weeks after unprotected sex.
 But before you do, READ THIS GUIDE to be sure you take your test at the right time.

 Sore breast week after period ended, what could it be?

-If you are 1 week after your period has finished and your breast hurts, it’s likely because you are ovulating.
+If you are 1 week after your period has finished and your breast hurts, it may be because of normal cyclical hormone changes, including ovulation, especially if it happens around the same time every month.

 This guide explains all about ovulation, but in simple terms, ovulation means your body is releasing a fertile egg.
-During ovulation, your body produces plenty of hormones that may trigger breast tenderness with swelling.
+During ovulation and the days after, your body produces plenty of hormones that may trigger breast tenderness with swelling.

 Sore breast 2 weeks after period, what could it be?

-If your breast hurts 2 weeks after period, it’s still likely because of ovulation.
+If your breast hurts 2 weeks after period, it can still be because of cyclical hormone changes.
 Remember that your menstrual cycle length could be different from other women.
 So, if you have a short menstrual cycle, it means you will experience ovulation breast changes earlier than normal.

-On the other hand, if your menstrual cycle length is twenty-eight days, its means ovulation changes (that include breast pain) will happen two weeks after your period.
+On the other hand, if your menstrual cycle length is twenty-eight days, its means ovulation-related changes (that include breast pain) will usually happen about two weeks before your next period.
+If breast pain two weeks after your period is new, very severe, only on one side, or you feel a lump, please see your doctor for a breast check.